Skip to main content

 If tonsil stones are very persistent, basic labs like a complete blood count, vitamin D level, and iron studies can rule out broader issues.
 Saliva pH testing or oral microbiome testing is sometimes considered, although the clinical role is still evolving.
 An ENT scope is often more useful than fancy testing.

-There can be a connection between tonsil stones and sleep apnea, especially when the tonsils are enlarged.
+There can be a connection between tonsil stones and sleep apnea, particularly when the tonsils are enlarged.
 Larger tonsils narrow the airway and also create deeper crypts.
 Treating both at once with an ENT and a sleep specialist often gives the best long-term outcome.

 Escalation to surgery makes sense when tonsil stones are frequent and severe despite a full microbiome plan, when they cause real pain or repeated infections, or when enlarged tonsils contribute to sleep apnea.
 The decision is individual, and a good ENT will walk through the trade-offs of cryptolysis versus tonsillectomy with you.